 The council conservation committee provides expertise in matters of ecology, conservation, and resource management.
-Their purpose is to guide policy making and operational decisions regarding the management of the councils’ natural and cultural resources, promotion of conservation-related training, and advancement of conservation programs.
+Their purpose is to guide policy-making and operational decisions regarding the management of the council's natural and cultural resources, promotion of conservation-related training, and advancement of conservation programs.

-Community Service Day Service Projects Training Resources Awards
+Service Projects Training Resources Awards

 Public Lands Day is celebrated annually at public lands in the United States on a Saturday in late September.
 A signature event of the National Environmental Education Foundation, it promotes both popular enjoyment and volunteer conservation of public lands.
 Learn more about the Day of Service hosted by Colonneh Lodge, Order of the Arrow.

-is held the last weekend in March.
+is typically held the last weekend in March.
 Thousands of volunteers gather along the Texas waterways to do their part in cleaning up the environment.
 The project is the largest statewide event to educate the public about the importance of our water resources.

 Texas Wildlife & Woodland Expo